-Upon receipt of marketing approvals in each country, we will file applications for supplementary protection certificates/patent term extensions (SPC/PTE) as appropriate.
-These will provide up to an additional 5 years term of protection with respect to each extended patent, although there is no guarantee that we will be able to obtain such SPC/PTE.
+Upon receipt of marketing approvals in each country, we will file applications for SPC/PTE as appropriate.
+These will provide up to an additional five years term of protection with respect to each extended patent, although there is no guarantee that we will be able to obtain such SPC/PTE.
 For more information, please see "Risk Factors- If we do not obtain patent term extension in the United States under the Hatch-Waxman Act and in foreign countries under similar legislation, thereby potentially extending the term of marketing exclusivity for our product candidates, our business may be harmed."